Killer whales don’t kill people and are in fact the largest member of the dolphin family.

 How many orcas are there in the world?

 Some orca populations show differences in their genetic make-up and behaviour that make them quite distinct from each other.
-Some of these distinct populations are faring better than others, with a few populations having experienced a decline of 30% or more, which would lead to them being treated as endangered.
-But until agreement has been reached on these possible different orca species, their official IUCN status is ‘Data Deficient’.
+Some of these distinct populations are faring better than others, with a few populations having experienced a decline of 30% or more, which would lead to them being treated as endangered, such as is the case of the Strait of Gibraltar subpopulation which has been considered by the IUCN as Critically Endangered since 2019.

 Do all orcas speak the same language?